root-project/root/tree/ntuple/v7/doc/BinaryFormatSpecification.md

 Writers using format features that will prevent older readers from correctly reading the data must set the corresponding feature flags.

-Writers should write in the anchor the format version that they support, independent of whether they use the all the features that this version provides.
+Writers should write in the anchor which format version they support, independent of whether they use the all the features that this version provides.
-Only the feature flag signals which features are used.
+Only the feature flags signal which features are actually used in this particular instance.